bkry-code/Kirby-Notifier/README.md

 Send an email to the admin, everytime a user has logged in to the panel.

+**IMPORTANT**

+The remote API is not always working which can disble access to the Kirby panel; please, be aware of this issue.

+You can disable the remote access in the settings (see below), this will not alter the plugin itself.

 ****

 ### What is it?